 Our results showed that blood loss was significantly lower in the laparoscopic group than in the open group.
-This finding is consistent with the results by Braga and his Colleagues (2002).

-In our study, we found that there was significant difference in the operative time between patients undergoing laparoscopic and open colectomies.
-More operative needed was for laparoscopic procedures with a median of 135min. for the laparoscopic group compared to 118min. median time for the open group, and that was the same as noted by Ohtani and his Colleagues (2011), they reported that the operative duration for laparoscopic colorectal surgery was significantly longer than for open colorectal surgery.
+This finding was consistent with the results of Braga and his Colleagues (2012).
+There was significant difference in the operative time between patients undergoing laparoscopic and open colectomies.
+More operative laparoscopic time was needed for procedures with a median of 135min. for the laparoscopic group compared to 118 min. median time for the open group, and that was the same as noted by Ohtani and his Colleagues (2011), who reported that the operative duration for laparoscopic colorectal surgery was significantly longer than for open colorectal surgery.

-This was also the observation of Gandy and his Colleagues (2004) as they stressed that operative times are longer for laparoscopic colorectal resections than for the equivalent open procedures but further hypothesized that these differences will decrease with increasing experience and are likely to reach equivalence.
+This was also the observation of Gandy and his Colleagues (2014) as they stressed that operative times were longer for laparoscopic colorectal resections than for the equivalent open procedures, but he further hypothesized that these differences will decrease with increasing experience and are likely to reach equivalence.

-Detailed pathological studies of the specimens resected revealed statistically significant difference in the number of lymph nodes harvested and the adequacy of the margins during laparoscopic colon resections and their corresponding conventional counterpart attesting to the ability to fulfill the rationale of radical resections in both groups .
-A recent study documented available data for laparoscopic versus colectomy showed that open procedures commonly yield about thirteen lymph nodes a finding that is in accordance with our findings (Stracci et al., 2015).
+Detailed pathological studies of the specimens revealed resected statistically significant difference in the number of lymph nodes harvested and the of the margins adequacy laparoscopic colon resections and their corresponding conventional counterpart attesting to the ability to fulfill the rationale of radical resections in both groups.
+A study documented available laparoscopic data for versus colectomy showed that both procedures commonly yield about thirteen lymph nodes a finding that is in accordance with our findings (Stracci et al., 2015).

-In our study, we used the ability to resume oral diet as an indicator of resolution of postoperative ileus .
-We found that there was a significant difference in the period needed to resume oral diet being less in the laparoscopic group .
-The same finding has been reported by Milson and his Colleagues (2001).
+In our study, we used the ability to resume oral diet as an indicator of resolution of postoperative ileus.
+We found that there was a significant difference in the period needed to resume oral diet being less in the laparoscopic group.
+The same finding has been reported by Milson and his Colleagues (2011).

-In this study, there was a statistically highly significant reduction of postoperative pain judged by the time patients needed to control their pain by parenteral analgesics between the open and laparoscopic groups.
-Gandy and his Colleagues (2004)emphasized laparoscopic surgery has shown us that conventional large incisions can be more traumatic than the small one contribute to adverse metabolic responses seen in the perioperative period.
+In this study, there was a statistically significant reduction of postoperative pain judged by the time patients needed to control their pain by parenteral analgesics between the open and laparoscopic groups.
+Gandy and his Colleagues (2014) emphasized that laparoscopic surgery has shown us that conventional large incisions can be more traumatic than the small one and contribute to adverse metabolic responses seen in the perioperative period.

-was a highly statistically There significant decrease in hospital stay in having laparoscopic colorectal resections when compared to those undergoing open resections.
-This result was in harmony with similar several studies in literature.
+There was a statistically significant decrease in hospital stay in cases having laparoscopic colorectal resections when compared to those undergoing open resections.
 We would contribute this to the longer period of postoperative ileus and control of postoperative pain with parenteral analgesics in the open group.
-Patel and Bergamaschi (2003) stressed that length of hospital stay may depend more on preoperative counseling, discharge criteria, social arrangements, patient's health literacy, or type health system than the means of surgical access.
+Patel and Bergamaschi (2013) stressed that length of hospital stay may depend preoperative counseling, more on discharge criteria, social arrangements, patient's health literacy, or type of health system than the means of surgical access.